LandSharkFive/RubikCubeSimulator/README.md

 <h3>No Solver</h3>

 There is no solver.
 I'll wait for the 3D version to write a solver.
-The solver would be some type of tree search or graph search.
-Somthing like DFS, A* or a Hueristic-based search.
+The solver would be some type of tree search or graph search, like DFS, A* or a Hueristic-based search.
 Perhaps, a multi-step search algorithm.
 It will take a few seconds to solve the cube.